By: John Tucker

 Have a look at the fluid level.
 If it looks a little low, you’ll need to top up the reservoir with more fluid before you continue on your journey.
 You probably won’t have any to hand so you’ll have to pop to your local supplier to pick some up.

 Once you’ve topped up your power steering fluid, start your engine.
 If the warning light doesn’t come on again, you may continue on your journey.
-If the power steering light remains illuminated, it’s the sign of something more serious and you should take your car to your local garage as soon as possible to have the problem diagnosed.
+If the power steering light remains illuminated, it’s the sign of something more serious and you should take your car to your local garage as soon as possible to

 Call us for advice